Transformative Pedagogy in Higher Christian Education

 Dry, static, traditional education and regurgitation of facts will not prepare leaders for tomorrow.
 To build for the future we must creatively include students in the process of their own education, teaching them to think for themselves with foundational truths as their base.

-It is possible to teach students to hear from God in revelatory ways, think for themselves, stand for truth, hold on to vision all while growing in humility as they influence others, with the help of Holy Spirit.
+It is possible to teach students to hear from God in revelatory ways, think for themselves, stand for truth, and hold on to vision all while growing in humility as they influence others, with the help of Holy Spirit.

 Do not be conformed to this present world, but be transformed by the renewing of your mind, so that you may test and approve what is the will of God – what is good and well-pleasing and perfect.
 (Romans 12:2 Netbible)[i]